BGhoster/Write-Ups/TryHackMe Bugged.md

 ![Pasted image 20240610211931](https://github.com/BGhoster/Write-Ups/assets/43526966/66ab2cca-635f-4f0a-ba72-ba33063f243a)

 ## Catting the flag
-Now that we see what the flag filename is called let's cat the flag.
+Now that we see the flag filename let's cat the flag.
 We will follow the same format.
-Change the command to cat flag.txt, base64 encode the message, and than publish it.
+Change the command to cat flag.txt, base64 encode the message, and publish it.
 ```bash
 {"id": "cdd1b1c0-1c40-4b0f-8e22-61b357548b7d", "cmd": "CMD", "arg": "cat flag.txt"}
 ```